in28minutes/learning-paths-cloud-and-devops/README.md

 # Cloud and DevOps Learning Paths

 Do you have questions on how to approach learning Cloud and DevOps?
 You should find all your answers here!

-If you have a question, please feel free to raise an issue or comment on a YouTube video.
+Not find answers to your question - [Raise an issue](https://github.com/in28minutes/learning-paths-cloud-and-devops/issues) or comment on the YouTube video!

-## Week 1 - 15 Jan 2022

 | Title  | Status |  GitHub|
 | ------------- | ------------- | ------------- |